GlenDC/L10n.unity/package/Assets/L20n/README.txt

 that uses the .NET environment.
 It's developed using the TDD principle and should be quite stable already.
 On top of that it means that any feature bug fixes or extensions won't break any previously tested and proven features.

-I would appreciate if you do not use the core library standalone within the Unity environment, as I do need to make a living as well.

 The second part is the actual Unity-specific wrapper, which consists out of a static class `L20n` and some components.
 Translations can be made purely